keithel/cloudflare-tools/README.md

  * Provide your token to the script one of two ways:
    * `CF_TOKEN` environment variable
    * `cf.token` file.
 The file should have just the token, nothing else except optional whitespace.

+## References

+https://github.com/cloudflare/python-cloudflare was helpful for seeing how to use the API.
+The examples contained therein were also useful.